60 Second Lemon Law Assessment™

 Any defect or condition that substantially impairs the use, value, or safety of a motor vehicle to the consumer and does not conform to the express warranty of the manufacturer or distributor.

 This is a broad standard that covers a wide range of problems.
-Common qualifying defects include:
+Common defects that may qualify include:

 The defect does not have to be life-threatening to qualify.
 Any condition that substantially affects how you use, enjoy, or rely on your vehicle can meet the standard.